bachiraoun/fullrmc/README.md

 It's a Reverse Monte Carlo (RMC) python/Cython/C package, especially designed to solve an inverse problem whereby an atomic/molecular model is adjusted until its atoms positions have the greatest consistency with a set of experimental data.
 RMC is probably best known for its applications in condensed matter physics and solid state chemistry.

 fullrmc is a fully object-oriented package where everything can be overloaded allowing easy implementation and maintenance of the code.
-It's core sub-package and modules are cython/C wirtten fully optimized.
+It's core sub-package and modules are fully optimized written in cython/C.

 fullrmc is unique in its approach, among other functionalities:
 1. Atomic and molecular systems are supported.